 Since we launched WebMD, we have regularly sought sponsorships and advertisements from relevant commercial organizations, manufacturers, and other leaders dedicated to providing health and lifestyle information.
 These sponsorships, which are a form of advertising, enable us to provide you with our award-winning content at no cost to you.
 WebMD provides opportunities for sponsors to bring you their marketing message and information about their products and services by publishing their information or links within our site.
 We take several steps to ensure that you can clearly identify content that is provided by and is under the editorial control of our sponsors before you view it, so you can make an informed decision as to whether or not to view it.
 For more information, read our Advertising Policy.

-When You See "From Our Sponsor" on WebMD
+When You See "From Our Sponsor", "Sponsored by", or "By (Sponsor's Name)" on WebMD

-In order to clearly distinguish between WebMD content and content that is created or provided by one of our sponsors, we always label content from our sponsors as "From Our Sponsor."
+In order to clearly distinguish between WebMD content and content that is created or provided by one of our sponsors, we always label content from our sponsors as "From Our Sponsor", "Sponsored by", "Promoted by", or "By (Sponsor's Name)".
 While content from a sponsor is subject to WebMD's Advertising Policy, it is not subject to WebMD's Editorial Policy.
-The sponsor is responsible for the accuracy and objectivity of it's content and it is not reviewed by the WebMD Editorial Department for accuracy, objectivity or balance.
+The sponsor is responsible for the accuracy and objectivity of their content and the content is not reviewed by the WebMD Editorial Department for accuracy, objectivity or balance.

 Here are the ways that we identify content as being from a sponsor and some related points that we would like to bring to your attention:

-- • All content on WebMD that is created or provided by a sponsor is identified with the label "From Our Sponsor."
+- All content on WebMD that is created or provided by a sponsor is identified with the label "From Our Sponsor", "Sponsored by", "Promoted by", or "By (Sponsor's Name)".

-- • Links to sponsor content or content from our sponsor are identified with distinctive coloring and will include the label "From our Sponsor or Sponsor."
+- Links to sponsor content or content from our sponsor are identified with distinctive coloring and will include the label "From Our Sponsor", "Sponsored by", "Promoted by", or "By (Sponsor's Name)"

 When Third Parties Fund the creation of WebMD Editorial Content